info343c-a16/m13-firebase-auth/README.md

 });
 ```

-This is helpful for checking if the user is _already logged in_ and need to be redirected.
+That method will execute when the authentication is first established on page load, and when the state of the authentication changes.
+This is helpful for checking if the user is _already logged in_ when the page loads.

 Unfortunately, this method will fire _as soon as the state changes_, which might conflict with other actions we are trying to take when a user logs into our application.
 To avoid this, we can apply some simple JavaScript logic to prevent any interference:

 ```javascript
 var checked; // create an undefined object